Marketing 101: From First Form to First Follow-up

 Why Marketing is Everything for Growth

 What follows marketing is a sale.
-Simply said, a sale is the process of helping someone make a buying decision.
-80-94% of that decision was made during the marketing phase.
+Simply said, a sale is the exchange of goods and services for money.
+The sales process is about helping someone make a buying decision.
+80-94% of that decision to work with you was already made during the marketing phase.

 This is why marketing is so critical.
 If you don't do it, people won't know you exist, and you won't have any customers.
 If you do it well, you can attract the right people to your business and either help them directly or guide them to someone who can.